8 Array Formulas

 8.5.1 RANDARRAY

-Returns an array with random numbers.
+Returns an array of random numbers.
 All arguments are optional.

 Syntax